irangelova/Developed_projects/README.md

 ## **Developed projects during the Python courses and in my free time** 📈

+In this repository I would like to share the projects I developed during the Python courses I took place in and in my free time

 ### 1. Game of rock🪨, paper📄, scissors✂️

 🚀 The goal of the project was to develop a two-player game of rock, paper, schissors where a player plays against the computer.
 Each player choose simultaneously one of three possible options - rock, paper or scissors.
 The outcome of the game is then defined according to following rules: